-We have experienced substantial declines in revenues since 2001, and we may experience declines in revenues and increases in operating losses in the future.
+We have experienced substantial fluctuations in revenues since 2001, and we may experience declines in revenues and increases in operating losses in the future.
 Our historical financial results have been, and our future financial results are anticipated to be, subject to substantial fluctuations.
-Our net sales for the second quarter of 2003 were \$645 million compared to \$715 million for the first quarter of 2003.
-The decline was due in part to weaker than anticipated sales of our products in Asia and Europe.
 Our total revenues for 2002 were \$2,697 million compared to \$3,892 million for 2001.
-This decline was due primarily to reduced demand for our products resulting from the current economic slowdown and our decision primarily in the third and fourth quarters of 2002 to limit shipments and to accept receipt of product returns from certain customers, each as part of our efforts to reduce excess PC processor inventory in the overall supply chain.
-We incurred a net loss of \$1.3 billion for 2002 compared to a net loss of \$61 million for 2001.
-Reduced end-user demand, underutilization of our manufacturing capacity and other factors could adversely affect our business in the near term and we may experience additional declines in revenue and operating losses.
+This decline was due primarily to reduced demand for our products resulting from the economic slowdown and our decision primarily in the third and fourth quarters of 2002 to limit shipments and to accept receipt of product returns from certain customers, each as part of our efforts to reduce excess PC processor inventory in the overall supply chain.
+We incurred a net loss of \$318 million for the nine months ended September 28, 2003, and \$1.3 billion for 2002 compared to a net loss of \$61 million for 2001.
+Reduced end-user demand, underutilization of our manufacturing capacity and other factors could adversely affect our business in the future and we may experience declines in revenue and operating losses.
 We cannot assure you that we will be able to return to profitability or that, if we do, we will be able to sustain it.

-The semiconductor industry is highly cyclical and is currently experiencing a severe downturn, that is adversely affecting, and may continue to adversely affect, our business.
+The semiconductor industry is highly cyclical and has been in a severe downturn that adversely affected, and may continue to adversely affect, our business.
 The highly cyclical semiconductor industry has experienced significant downturns, often in connection with maturing product cycles, manufacturing overcapacity and declines in general economic conditions.
-The most recent downturn, which began in the fourth quarter of 2000 and continues today, has been severe and prolonged, and future downturns may also be severe and prolonged.
-Our financial performance has been negatively affected by these downturns, including the incurrence of substantial losses during the current downturn, as a result of:
+The most recent downturn, which began in the fourth quarter of 2000, was severe and prolonged, and future downturns may also be severe and prolonged.
+Our financial performance has been negatively affected by these downturns, including the incurrence of substantial losses during the most recent downturn, as a result of:

-- the cyclical nature of the supply/demand imbalances in the semiconductor industry; - · a decline in demand for end-user products that incorporate our semiconductors; - excess inventory levels in the channels of distribution, including our customers; - excess production capacity; and - accelerated declines in average selling prices.
+- the cyclical nature of the supply/demand imbalances in the semiconductor industry; - a decline in demand for end-user products that incorporate our semiconductors; - excess inventory levels in the channels of distribution, including our customers; - excess production capacity; and - accelerated declines in average selling prices.

-If current conditions do not improve in the near term or if these conditions in the semiconductor industry occur in the future, as they likely will to a lesser or greater degree, our business will continue to be adversely affected.
+If conditions do not significantly improve in the near term, or if these conditions in the semiconductor industry occur in the future, as they likely will to a lesser or greater degree, our business will be adversely affected.

 Fluctuations in the personal computer market may continue to materially adversely affect us.
 Our business is, and particularly our PC processor product lines are, tied to the personal computer industry.
-Industry-wide fluctuations in the PC marketplace, including the current industry downturn that commenced in 2001 and continues, have materially adversely affected us and may materially adversely affect us in the future.
-If we continue to experience a sustained reduction in the growth rate of PCs sold, sales of our microprocessors may not grow and may even decrease.
+Industry-wide fluctuations in the PC marketplace have materially adversely affected us in the past and may materially adversely affect us in the future.
+Depending on the growth rate of PCs sold, sales of our microprocessors may not grow and may even decrease.

-In addition, current trends of consolidation within the personal computer industry, as evidenced by the Hewlett-Packard/Compaq merger, as well as potential market share increases by customers who exclusively purchase microprocessors from Intel Corporation, such as Dell Computer Corporation, could further materially adversely affect us.
+In addition, current trends of consolidation within the personal computer industry, as recently evidenced by the Hewlett-Packard/Compaq merger, as well as potential market share increases by customers who exclusively purchase microprocessors from Intel Corporation, such as Dell, Inc., could further materially adversely affect us.